sql-machine-learning/elasticdl/docs/blogs/kubecon_cfp.md

 the resource utilization significantly.
 We add a master to launch, monitor and manage the worker pods using Kubernetes API and distribute the sharded data dynamically to them.
 It doesn't rely on the Kubernetes operators.
-In this way, master can understand the internal details of deep learning process and model structure, and then make more optimized scheduling decision.
+In this way, master can understand not only the internal details of deep learning process but also the model structure, and then make more optimized scheduling decision.

 For system developers and operators, this talk introduces a elastic scheduling policy for deep learning jobs to improve the resource utilization.

-For model developers, this talk introduces how to develop a distributed TensorFlow program and submit a training job to Kubernetes.
+For model developers, this talk introduces how to simply develop a distributed TensorFlow program and submit a training job to Kubernetes.
 It provides a way to make quick verfication and iteration on the model and then improve the development efficiency.

 What's more, we will share the results of three benchmark experiments to show how ElasticDL improve the resource utilization and development efficiency.